jabrena/advent-of-code/README.md

 ## Acknowledgements

-Many thanks for ChatGPT and Gemini for the good converstations about Design thinking, Code refactoring seeking functional approaches in the morning (At 6:00AM) and the continuous conversations during the day with my friend [Juan Antonio Medina](https://www.github.com/juan-medina) and the Inspiration from [Rene van Putten](https://github.com/z669016/).
+A heartfelt thanks to ChatGPT and Gemini for the insightful early morning (6:00 AM) discussions on design thinking and code refactoring, with a focus on functional approaches.
+I'm also deeply grateful to my friend [Juan Antonio Medina](https://www.github.com/juan-medina) for the continuous and inspiring conversations throughout the day, and to [Rene van Putten](https://github.com/z669016/) for their invaluable inspiration.

 **Powered by Java 24**